 Knocking or booming sounds coming from your water heater can be a sign that residue has built up on the foundation of the system.
 This means that your water heating system will be less efficient and will require more gas or electricity to heat your water, resulting in more expensive heating bills.
 In addition, the excessive effort necessary to heat your water could create more damage to your system, leading to cracks and leaks.

 A Noticeable Leak

-The most frequent cause of failure of residential water heaters is a leak from the tank.
+The most common cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you likely have a leak.
-And if your water heater lives in your attic or above the first floor, the potential for catastrophic damage climbs.
+And if your water heater resides in your attic or above the first floor, the likelihood of catastrophic damage climbs.
 If you find that your water heater is leaking, call the experts immediately.
-Even a minor leak can grow fast and cause expensive damage to your home.
+Even a minor leak can grow fast and cause pricey damage to your home.

 Not Enough Hot Water Available

 If you’re getting zero, or very little, hot water out of your tap, the culprit could be the pilot light on your water heater unit.
 If you’re not confident how to investigate the pilot light, call in the experts to manage the problem.

 Water is Too Hot or Too Cold

 If your running water is either too hot or too cold, there is a reasonable chance that you have the incorrect size water heater to accommodate your living space and the number of people depending on hot water in your home.
 If a gas water heater is undersized, the system will deteriorate in a shorter period of time.

 Age of Your Water Heater

 The average lifespan of residential water heaters that have had proper maintenance is between ten and fifteen years.
 Even if there are no outward signs of an issue, a water heater that is ten years or older is at greater risk of producing a leak resulting in water damage to your home.
 Maturing water heaters are nothing to take lightly.
 If you are unsure of the age of your water heater, check the identification sticker on the unit, where the manufactured date should be listed with the serial number.